 More about meeting and greeting formally and informally here: I say hello; you say goodbye

 When we see the word “ape,” it makes us think of a rather large, ferocious animal.
 But in Italian, its meaning is almost the opposite.
 Ape is the word for "bee."
-The Ape, as we shall see, was built for people who work, for someone who is busy as a bee.
+The Ape, as we shall see, was built for people who work, for someone who is as busy as a bee.

 At the end of World War II, many, if not most Italians were having money problems, and certainly only a privileged few had the financial means to buy a car, much less pay for its fuel and maintenance.